-Resampling that is used to evaluated the performance of the hyperparameter configurations.
+Resampling that is used to evaluate the performance of the hyperparameter configurations.
 Uninstantiated resamplings are instantiated during construction so that all configurations are evaluated on the same data splits.
 Already instantiated resamplings are kept unchanged.
 Specialized Tuner change the resampling e.g. to evaluate a hyperparameter configuration on different data splits.
 This field, however, always returns the resampling passed in construction.

 Measure to optimize.
+If

 Hyperparameter search space.
 If

 NULL(default), the search space is constructed from the TuneToken of the learner's parameter set (learner$param_set).

-only stored temporarily and not accessible after the tuning.
+store_benchmark_result = FALSE, models are only stored temporarily and not accessible after the tuning.
 This combination is needed for measures that require a model.

 The Tuner object writes the best found point and estimated performance value here.
 For internal use.